MCPRUNNER/gossisMCP/README.md

 This is a comprehensive Model Context Protocol (MCP) server written in Go that provides 80+ advanced tools for analyzing SSIS (SQL Server Integration Services) DTSX files.
 It offers detailed insights into package structure, data flow components (10 source types, 10 transform types, 6 destination types), control flow tasks, logging configurations, performance metrics, and best practices validation.

+## About

+This project is currently under active development and aims to become the go-to solution for SSIS package analysis, providing developers and DBAs with the tools they need to optimize and maintain their SSIS solutions effectively.
+Expect frequent updates and new features as the project evolves.
+Expect refactoring and possible changes to tool names.

 ## Documentation

 - [Main README](README.md) - This file with comprehensive server documentation